k3d3/leptos_webextension_template/README.md

 These are also used to select the correct manifest file.

 In order to restrict tags to only specific pages, you can use the `data-wextrunk-include` attribute.
 Note that since `wextrunk` is a post-build hook, it will only filter post-build tags.
 Luckily, Trunk forwards `data-wextrunk-include` on most tags, so the inout should match the output.

+## Debugging

+This template includes a `launch.json` file for debugging in VSCode.
+This file is set up to use the Chrome DWARF extension, which allows for debugging Rust code in the browser.

+To use this, you should be able to go to the debug tab and click "Debug (Chrome)".
+Once you run this, you should see the original Rust code in the browser dev console.

+The "Debug (Firefox)" configuration is YMMV.

 ## Loading the extension into a browser